Surviving living with your parents... again!

 Moving back in with your parents for a while to save up a deposit?
-You’re not alone, and it’s becoming more and more common in the UK for adults to live with their parents for various reasons, and as a result there’s (somewhat) less of a stigma attached than we might imagine.
-However, if you’ve been enjoying your independence for a few years, you might find the following tips handy when it comes to encouraging a hassle free stay at your parents’ place.
+You’re not alone, and it’s becoming more and more common in the UK for adults to live with their parents for various reasons.
+However, if you’ve been enjoying your independence for a few years, you might find the following tips handy when it comes to encouraging a hassle-free stay at your parents’ place.

 Set a Time Limit

 If only for your own sanity, set a time scale.
-Look at how much you need to save, and how long it will realistically take, and let your parent know how long you plan to stay.
-You might have the kind of parent who doesn't want you to leave, and will make things so comfortable for you that you’ll drag your feet, or then again, there might be some friction in your family about you sticking around for years on end.
+Look at how much you need to save, and how long it will realistically take - let your parent know how long you plan to stay.
+You might have the kind of parent who doesn't want you to leave and will make things so comfortable for you that you’ll drag your feet, or then again, there might be some friction in your family about you sticking around for years on end.
 In either case, it’s going to better if you have a clear time frame to work with.

 Avoid the Teenager Trap

 Living back at home doesn’t need to mean a return to teenage sulks.

 Sometimes the problem is parents treating you like you’re still a 14 year old - sometimes it’s more the case that boomerang-kids (adults moving back in with Mum and Dad) expect to be treated like a teenager in advance of the fact and commence behaving like a stroppy adolescent.
 The best ways to get around this are to talk to your parent in advance about what they expect in terms of ground rules and to help out a bit around the place, just as you would if you were living with friends.